 This sample demonstrates the print and export capabilities in MindFusion.Charting.
 Click the print button to get the chart printed.
 The export buttons export the chart to various file formats.

 The RadarChart control is used here together with a panel of UI controls that allow you to change all major settings for radar/polar charts.
 You can observe how different properties affect the looks of the chart.

 A custom series that gets updated in real time and uses DateTime values for the X-axis.
 The plot gets automatically scrolled when data fills the entire axis.

 The sample demonstrates the FunctionSeries class, which handles plotting of functions for a given formula.
 You can change the formula and see the new function's graphic for one thousand points.

 This example demonstrates binding to a DataTable.
-The chart's DataSource property is set to the dataset returned from MSSQL Compact database.
+The chart's DataSource property is set to the dataset returned from an MSSQL Compact database.
 The column names to bind to are specified through XDataFields and YDataFields properties.

 This example demonstrates how you can synchronize scroll positions of two plots by configuring them to use a shared Axis instance.
 When you pan one of the plots the other one scrolls too.

-This tutorial teaches you how to use different chart renderer-s to create charts o various type; how to arrange them with the layout panels and how to create a dashboard with all chart elements.
+This tutorial teaches you how to use different chart renderer-s to create charts of various type; how to arrange them with the layout panels and how to create a dashboard with all chart elements.